connectivedx/fuzzy-chainsaw/README.md

 ### Why fuzzy chainsaw?

 GitHub gifted it to us as the randomly generated suggestion and we took it.
-Also because it's a preet awesome phrase.
+Also because it's a pretty awesome phrase.